Lanph3re/nonogram-solver/README.md

 # Nonogram solver
-This repo is toy implementation of nonogram solver written in python.
+This repo is toy implementation of nonogram solver using genetic algorihtm.

-Only black and white puzzles are implemented with basic algorithms.

 Sample puzzles are in samples directory.